Skip to content

 Alan about section

-2. 2Our business model CTA button invites visitors to explore the business logic deeper
+2. 2Our business model button gives curious visitors a direct path to deeper company detail

 Reviewed overlooked-section pick from Alan’s about section.